umami-hep/salt/docs/export.md

     - Enabling some runtime optimisaiton in pytorch (e.g. [here](https://pytorch.org/docs/stable/generated/torch.set_float32_matmul_precision.html#torch.set_float32_matmul_precision))

+### Deploying FTAG Models in Athena

+Please see [this page](https://ftag.docs.cern.ch/algorithms/taggers/deploy/) in the central FTAG documentation.

 ### Viewing ONNX Model Metadata

 To view the metadata stored in an ONNX file, you can use